 Why do this?
 Because they don’t want customers, or competitors, or the media to know when they actually have an outage.
 They don’t want it to be a story, or a post, or a screenshot in a competitive sales email.
 The thinking is — why make a big deal of something that might be fixed before the customer even knows about it?

-This approach might have worked a decade ago, but the hyperlinked and searchable web makes this an approach long over due for retirement.
+This approach might have worked a decade ago, but the hyperlinked and searchable web makes this an approach long overdue for retirement.
 Customers will find out anyway and be annoyed, if not outraged, they had to go looking for answers instead of getting the straight story from their service provider.

 There’s another reason: we live in strange times where people strive to be brands and brands strive to be people.
 If brands want to be humanized, if they want to put a face on the brand, they have to drop the little white lies.
 Nobody wants to do business with the person that tells fibs at the local tech cocktail hour — why do it in social networking?

 This isn’t a gig on support staff — those at MediaTemple — or otherwise.
 Support is often a thankless job in the social media age and having had more than my share of social media crisis in a prior life, I can attest first hand it’s not a pleasant experience dealing with an angry customer on Twitter or Facebook.
 It’s draining.
 It’s taxing.
 It saps energy.
-It keeps support, marketing and PR, and sometimes development resources, in perpetual state of reaction, never to get ahead.
+It keeps support, marketing and PR, and sometimes development resources, in a perpetual state of reaction, never to get ahead.

 It is about culture.
 A culture that rolls straight from the stubborn top.

-Pop quiz: identify a brand name company that earned a reputation for honest customer service on social media.
+Try this: identify a brand name company that earned a reputation for honest customer service on social media.

 How about FedEx?
 Zappos?
 Southwest?
 Easy isn’t it?